OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 This line initializes the PWM expansion for usage.
 This starts the oscillator on the PWM expansion which actually produces the signals sent through the pins.
 Without this line, the oscillator will be off and the expansion won't respond!

 Before we initialize the oscillator, we can check if it's already on with `pwmExp.driverInit()`.
 By checking the return value we can avoid initializing it twice.
 For the PWM expansion in particular, initilizing it twice doens't really matter much.
 However initlization for other hardware devices may take quite a while, so it's a pretty good habit to get into to save you some time.

+### What's Math?

+You'll notice a lot of mathematical operations going on with the math module in python.
+Combined, this allows the brightness of the LEDs to vary sinusoidally.
+Python's built in mathematical operations are pretty powerful, but it does have some pitfalls which we'll go over next tutorial.